 8. Incorporate good stretching

-After your workout, make sure to stretch your muscles, especially those that you worked during the renegade row push up, to help reduce muscle soreness and improve flexibility.
+After your workout, stretch your muscles, especially those you worked on during the renegade row push-up, to help reduce muscle soreness and improve flexibility.

 1. Knee Renegade Row Push Up